18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-After breakfast, we head west to the lower-lying Buhoma sector of Bwindi National Park.
-Along the way, we’ll pass through “The Neck”, a narrow strip of forest that connects the southern and northern portions of the national park.
+After breakfast, we drive west to the low laying Buhoma sector of Bwindi National Park.
+We will go through “The Neck”, a narrow piece of forest that connects the southern and northern parts of the national park.
 This forest system is the eastern extension of the vast Congo forests combined with a series of restricted range species of the Albertine Rift.

 Accommodation Options: